perlpunk/openqa-convert-jobtemplates/README.md

 	--convert-multi  Also convert if testsuite is contained multiple times --empty-only     Only convert plain "- name" testsuite entries, not existing settings
-	--help           print usage message and exit
+	--update         Actually post the updated template to the server --help           print usage message and exit
 ```